Lisa A. German is the new University Librarian and Dean of Libraries at the University of Minnesota.

 and the broad portfolio of services, collections, and partnerships that support the

 University’s academic mission, provide infrastructure and service support to all system

 campuses, and provide critical services to the state and region through Minitex.

 Working with the Libraries’ outstanding staff, and collaborating across the entire academic enterprise, she will identify opportunities and new directions for the Libraries and for the University in a rapidly evolving environment.
 She will work to advance diversity and inclusion and will chart a course for the Libraries’ continuing leadership among contemporary research libraries, widely recognized for innovative and model programs and technologies, multi-institutional collaborations, and as a vital resource for large and diverse communities that span from local to global.
 As a member of the Council of Twin Cities Deans, she will play a collaborative role in campuswide academic affairs.

 “Lisa’s appointment, the culmination of a competitive national search, is important for the University of Minnesota and important for the Libraries, one of the University’s and the state’s greatest intellectual assets,” Hanson said.
-“I am confident that Lisa’s talents and experience will successfully build on the outstanding legacy of Wendy Pradt Lougee, who will step down after serving as dean since 2002.”
+“I am confident that Lisa’s talents and experience will successfully build on the outstanding legacy of Wendy Pradt Lougee, who stepped down after serving as dean since 2002.”